cap-js/docs/java/change-tracking.md

 The level where you annotate your elements with the annotation `@changelog` is very important.
 If you annotate the elements on the domain level, every change made through every projection of the entity will be tracked.
-If you annotate the elements on the projection level, only the changes made through that projection is tracked.
+If you annotate the elements on the projection level, only the changes made through that projection are tracked.

-In case of the `Books` example above, the changes made through the service entity `Bookshop.Books` are tracked, but the changes made on the domain entity are omitted.
+In case of the books example above, the changes made through the service entity `Bookshop.Books` are tracked, but the changes made on the domain entity are omitted.
 That can be beneficial if you have a service that is used for data replication or mass changes where change tracking can be very expensive operation, and you do not want to generate changes from such operations.

-Change tracking also works with the entities that have compositions.
-If you have a deeply structured document, you can annotate the elements on each level and track the changes made through the deep updates.
+Change tracking also works with the entities that have compositions and tracks the changes made to the items of the compositions.

 For example, if you have an entity that represents the order with a composition that represents the items of the order, you can annotate the elements of both and track the changes made through the order and the items in a deep updates.